Wednesday, August 8, 2018

 “Ruben made a terrible mistake as a teen,” said Rummel, who directs PCJP.
 “But he spent more than half his life in prison, and he worked to better himself and make amends without any hope of release.
 California’s recent reforms were created with someone like him in mind.”

-PCJP students worked tirelessly on his case, and Ruben Ruiz was resentenced in 2014 under the Fair Sentencing for Youth Act.
-They worked another three years to convince the parole board and California Gov. Jerry Brown that Ruiz had been completely rehabilitated and should be released.
+PCJP students worked tirelessly on his case, and Ruben was resentenced in 2014 under the Fair Sentencing for Youth Act.
+They worked another three years to convince the parole board and California Gov. Jerry Brown that Ruben had been completely rehabilitated and should be released.

 Following the Governor ‘s 2015 reversal of parole, PCJP achieved victory in November 2017.

 Ruben became the PCJP’s first juvenile resentencing client to be released from prison.